GordonHoklinder/qr-adventure-game/README.md

 ### Title
 `&title(text, id)`

-Adds a title with text *text* and ads a visited page with id *id* to the itinerary.
+Adds a title with text *text* and adds a visited page with id *id* to the itinerary.

 ### Option
 `&option(text) { code }`